Thinking beyond borders

 Study residence: This residence is for foreigner students in Argentinean officially recognized establishments.
 It will be valid for one year and it could be extended indefinitely.

-MERCOSUR citizen residence: This residence type is applied to foreigners born in the MERCOSUR countries (Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay, and Venezuela) who want to live in Argentina for a long term.
+MERCOSUR citizen residence: This residence type is applied to foreigners born in the MERCOSUR countries/territories (Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay, and Venezuela) who want to live in Argentina for a long term.
 It will be valid for two years and it could be extended indefinitely.

 Citizens who live in Argentina for 2 or 3 years: The permanent residence for MERCOSUR citizens could be required after the first period of temporary residence (two years).
 The permanent residence for Non MERCOSUR citizens could be required after live in Argentina for at least three years.